Expertise

 • BIRT is more focused on just reports, where Pentaho and Jaspersoft are more broadly focused on the gamut of Business Intelligence.
 As such, BIRT lacks an open-source report server that would let report developers deploy their reports to end-users, it has fewer open source tools to help with data integration, and does not have open source analysis tools.
 In contrast, both Jaspersoft and Pentaho provide open source BI servers to run reports, perform analysis, and provide data integration.

-• BIRT lacks map integration, unlike Jaspersoft (but like Pentaho).
-To be fair, though, Jaspersoft’s report element for Google Maps is “experimental.”
+• BIRT lacks map integration, unlike Jaspersoft (but like Pentaho)

-• BIRT’s open source designer has hardly changed in the past two years.
-Both Pentaho and to a lesser extent JasperReports have seen more incremental improvements in their reporting products.
+• BIRT’s open source designer has hardly changed in the past five years.
+Both Pentaho and to a lesser extent Jaspersoft have seen more incremental improvements in their reporting products.

 • BIRT makes the process of getting started with the tool needlessly laborious.
 There’s no install process, and you have to hunt down and install the proper database drivers yourself.
 This is a marked contrast to both Jaspersoft, which includes a very nice installer and database drivers to most types of data sources, and Pentaho, which doesn’t have an installer but includes many common database drivers.

-• Report developers cannot precisely control the placement of each element in the report.
-This is a major drawback for reports that are to be printed; in fact, it can be quite frustrating to get high quality printed output from BIRT.
+• Precise control of the placement of each element in the report is more difficult in BIRT compared to both Jaspersoft and Pentaho.
+This is a drawback for reports that are to be printed; in fact, it takes some work to get high quality printed output from BIRT.
 If printed output is more important to you than presenting the report within the web browser, we generally recommend against BIRT.

-• BIRT does not have as many pre-configured data source types as either Pentaho or JasperReports (see screenshot).
+• BIRT does not have as many pre-configured data source types as either Pentaho or Jaspersoft (see screenshot).

 Figure 7 - The types of data sources available out-of-the-box for open source BIRT.
-The “Hive Datasource” is the newest one.
+Cassandra, MongoDB, POJO, and Excel are all new data sources.

 Conclusions